 Don’t rely solely on automatic backups – make manual backups to ensure you have multiple copies of your data.

 Regular website backups are essential to protecting your business and ensuring that you can recover quickly from any issues.
 You can safeguard your website and business by creating backups regularly, storing them in a safe location, and following best practices for backup and recovery.

-At 1REALTOUR, a web design company in San Diego, we understand the importance of website backups for business owners, so we offer website backup and recovery services as part of our website management and maintenance services.
+At 1REALTOUR, a web development company in San Diego, we understand the importance of website backups for business owners, so we offer website backup and recovery services as part of our website management and maintenance services.
 Our team of developers can help you create and store backups of your website, and we’ll work with you to develop a disaster recovery plan so that you’re prepared for any eventuality.